zuzakistan/civilservant/COMMANDS.md

    Checks to see whether the current channel is the control channel.
 ## !config flush
    Cycles the configuration of the bot.
 [Control channel only.]
+## !nick [nickname]
+   Changes the nickname of the bot.
+Fails silently.
+   Requires `bot.config.irc.allowNickChanges` cvar to be active.
 ## !news
    Toggles the news feed (globally) on and off.
 ## !news corrections